Skip to content

 Pinnacles National Park (California)

-The park, formed from the eroded remains of an ancient volcano, serves as a critical refuge for the California condor, the largest North American land bird.
-The park’s dramatic landscape of spires and rock formations also offers a unique habitat for a diverse array of wildlife and is a popular spot for rock climbing and cave exploration.
+Pinnacles is a short drive from the Bay Area and makes for a great day trip.
+The park was formed from the eroded remains of an ancient volcano, and it now serves as a critical refuge for the California condor, the largest North American land bird.
+We were lucky enough to spot one soaring overhead — the wingspan is genuinely intimidating.
+The park's dramatic landscape of spires and rock formations also makes it a popular spot for rock climbing and cave exploration.

 (Image from NPS/Gavin Emmons)